 What is the significance of these findings?

 Our findings suggest that tests that have been validated to detect SARS-CoV-2 in symptomatic people are also effective in detecting the virus in people without symptoms.
-This is important because Massachusetts is beginning to shift away from immediate pandemic response toward general monitoring and response to potential new outbreaks.
 It’s essential that the public health community be well-positioned to detect and contain future outbreaks as early as possible to minimize the spread of COVID-19.
 To do this, we’ll need to regularly test many people, ideally everyone, including those without any symptoms.

 Demonstrating that diagnostic tests are effective in asymptomatic people is essential for effective population surveillance and public health efforts to slow the transmission of the virus.